-1. Approval for continuance into next clinical component: If the Academic Affairs Committee approves the student for continuance into the next clinical component without remediation, the student's advisor and a representative of the Office of Clinical Activities sign the student performance review form.
+Approval for continuance into next clinical component:

+(applies only to those in Clinical Sequence) If the Academic Affairs Committee approves the student for continuance into the next clinical component without remediation, the student's advisor and a representative of the Office of Clinical Affairs sign the student performance review form.
 The Director of Clinical Activities places the form in the student's clinical file.
 The student's signature is not required.
-The student's advisor will inform the student if there is a reason he may not proceed with the next clinical component.

-2. Dismissal:
+2. Informal mentoring and observation: